 Last year, over 150 city officials participated in the four committees that set the legislative policies for the League’s lobbying efforts.
-Please sign up for this year's committees by June 1.
+Please email firstname.lastname@example.org if you are interested in serving on a committee.

 Here are answers to some common questions for those considering participating in policy committees:

 Current city officials and staff are eligible.
 City councilmembers, mayors, city administrators, assistant city administrators, clerks, human resources staff, municipal elections officials, public safety staff, engineers, finance directors, economic development staff, and others have been members of the committee.
 Committee members can be new to their city position, have many years of experience, or be somewhere in between.

 What typically happens during each of the three committee meetings?

 At the first meeting in July, members hear a briefing of the previous legislative session from LMC staff, network with one another by sharing issues of interest that are related to the committee, and begin to look at policies to edit, delete, or add.
 At the second meeting in August, members usually hear from guest speakers from state agencies, interest groups, legislators, and other local officials to learn more about a specific issue of interest to the group.
 During the third meeting in September, members continue their work discussing edits to existing or new policies and vote to approve their policies.

 What happens after the third policy committee meeting?

 The League’s Board of Directors hears about the work of each policy committee during a fall meeting, typically in October.
 Then, the draft policies are open for comment by all League members.
 Member comments are compiled in early November, and then the LMC Board adopts the final policies.
 During the 2016 legislative session, the League’s IGR staff use the policies to guide the League’s legislative efforts at the Capitol.